akavel/garden/@seed/20250108-001-@discbound-brands.md

 # Brands of Discbound notebooks & accessories that I'm aware of

+Warning: not 100% of those are 100% guaranteed to be 100% compatible.
+Most of them should be, but there happen to be some outliers.
+When trying to compare without buying, first of all check **paper sizes**, and the **number of discs** used along the spine.

 - non-USA
   - [Atoma](https://atoma.be) (Belgium) - the one that [started it all](https://en.wikipedia.org/wiki/Disc-binding)
   - Caderno Inteligente ([Brasil](https://www.cadernointeligente.com.br) & [Portugal](https://cadernointeligente.pt))